djmonkeyuk/nms-base-builder/README.md

 If you have enjoyed using my tools, consider playing my very own indie game!
 It is the best way you can support me!

-'Tales from the Dancing Moon' is a life-sim RPG set in a parallel universe inspired by UK culture and fantasy novels.
-After the events of a shadow-beast invasion on a seaside town, complete villager quests and collect hidden diaries to understand your role in this mysterious character-driven story.
+<i>'Tales from the Dancing Moon' is a life-sim RPG set in a parallel universe inspired by UK culture and fantasy novels.
+After the events of a shadow-beast invasion on a seaside town, complete villager quests and collect hidden diaries to understand your role in this mysterious character-driven story.</i>

 There is a <a href="https://store.steampowered.com/app/1782420/Tales_from_The_Dancing_Moon/" target="_blank">FREE demo</a> and an Early Access version.
 You would help me a lot by either wishlisting it, trying it out, or even sharing it with your friends!